mrabasto/programming-fundamentals/Data & Operators/Lesson-1.md

 Sa isang recipe, mayroong **1.
 Ingredients 2.
 Cooking steps/directions**.

 For now we will look at the Ingredients, gaya ng dineclare natin kanina Computers are dumb.
 Dumb enough na kahit sabihin mong may binili kang ingredient, hindi niya automatic na malalaman kung **saan mo ito inilagay**.
-This is were **constants or variables** comes into play.
+This is where **constants or variables** comes into play.

 > A constant is a data item whose value cannot change, a variable is the opposite of it; a data item whose value can or may change.